zfrangella/zfrangella.github.io/_pages/about.md

 About Me
 ======
 I am a research scientist at Granica working on large-scale machine learning and compression.
-Prior to joining Granica, I completed my PhD in machine learning and optimization at Stanford University, where I was advised by Madeleine Udell.
+Prior to joining Granica, I completed my PhD in machine learning and optimization at Stanford University.
 I earned an M.S. in Applied Mathematics from the Center for Applied Mathematics at Cornell University and a B.S. in Mathematics from Rensselaer Polytechnic Institute.

 Research Interests
 ======